istio/istio.io/_blog/2018/egress-https.md

 ### Initial Setting
 To demonstrate the scenario of consuming an external web service, I will start with a Kubernetes cluster with [Istio installed]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).
 Then I will deploy [Istio Bookinfo Sample Application]({{home}}/docs/guides/bookinfo.html).
 This application uses the _details_ microservice to fetch book details, for example the number of pages and the publisher.
 The original _details_ microservice provides the book details without consulting any external service.

-The example commands in this post will work with Istio version 0.2+ and with the Bookinfo configuration files of [Istio release version 0.5](https://github.com/istio/istio/releases/tag/0.5.0).
+The example commands in this blog post will work with Istio version 0.2+, with or without [Mutual TLS](https://istio.io/docs/concepts/security/mutual-tls.html) enabled.

+The Bookinfo configuration files required for the scenario of this post appear starting from [Istio release version 0.5](https://github.com/istio/istio/releases/tag/0.5.0).
 The Bookinfo configuration files reside in the `samples/bookinfo/kube` directory of the Istio release archive.

 I will copy here the end-to-end architecture of the application from the original [Bookinfo Guide]({{home}}/docs/guides/bookinfo.html).